-This letter is to inform you that Voices College-Bound Language Academy at Morgan Hill ("Voices MH" or the "Charter School"), which will be operated by Voices College-Bound Language Academies ("Voices") hereby appeals the denial of its charter petition by the Morgan Hill Unified School District (the "District") to the Santa Clara County Board of Education (the "County Board"), as provided for in Education Code Section 47605(j)(1) and Title 5, California Code of Regulations Section 11967(a).
+This letter is to inform you that Voices College-Bound Language Academy at Mt.
+Pleasant ("Voices MP" or the "Charter School"), which will be operated by Voices College-Bound Language Academies ("Voices") hereby appeals the denial of its charter petition by the Mt.
+Pleasant Elementary School District (the "District") to the Santa Clara County Board of Education (the "County Board"), as provided for in Education Code Section 47605(j)(1) and Title 5, California Code of Regulations Section 11967(a).
 Title 5, California Code of Regulations Section 11967(b), and Santa Clara County Office of Education ("SCCOE") policy requires that a charter school whose petition has been denied and that wishes to appeal its petition to a county board of education must send the following information within 180 days after the denial action:

 - (1) A complete copy of the charter petition as denied by the District, including all appendices and the signatures required by Education Code Section 47605(a).
 The charter petition is attached under Binder Tab 1. - (2) Evidence of the District governing board's action to deny the petition (e.g. meeting minutes) and the governing board's written factual findings specific to the particular petition, when applicable, setting forth specific facts to support one or more of the grounds for denial set forth in Education Code Section 47605(b).
 Attached under Binder Tab 2, please find: - a.
-Morgan Hill Times article, by Scott Forstner, evidencing action taken by the District Board on September 23, 2014.
+A letter indicating that the minutes will be forwarded once available.